Committed to Corporate Social Responsibility

 European Union Fortinet Partners may visit the Fortinet Partner Portal for additional details on RoHS-compliant products.
 For more information on RoHS please contact: email@example.com.

 We provide recycling support for our equipment to comply with WEEE.
 Fortinet and our channel partners, where acting as importer of record, have established programs and recycling partnerships with designated third parties that allow customers/end users to arrange for their products to be sent to designated recycling locations in their countries.
-In accordance with Article 11(2) of Directive 2002/96/EC (WEEE), Fortinet products put on the market after August 13, 2005 are marked with the WEEE symbol or include it in their documentation: a crossed-out wheeled waste bin with a bar beneath.
+In accordance with Article 15(2) of WEEE Directive 2012/19/EU Fortinet products put on the market after February 15, 2014 are marked with the WEEE symbol or include it in their documentation: a crossed-out wheeled waste bin with a bar beneath.